Search results

 Enabled Content Security Policy settings

-Policy configuration for Style Source
+Policy Configuration for Style Source

 Content Security Policy settings for source